ivanmejiarocha/vivid_experiment/README.md

 * Invoking REST API asynchronously
 * Render JSON respose into a Table view in an smooth way.
+* Perform some smooth transitions when a cell of the table view is tapped.

 ### The following components will be used:

 * ChamaleonFramework for cool colors
 * Alamofire for networking and REST API invokation
+* Hero for smooth transition animations.

 ### How to build